 The Importance of a Clean Air Filter

-How Often Should You Change the Air Filter?
+How Often Should You Change It?

 The air conditioning experts at ENERGY STAR recommend changing your air filter every three months at a minimum, but if you have pets, if there has been a dust storm, and during peak allergy season it will need to be changed more frequently.
 Our recommendation is to pick a date on your calendar to check the filter every month.
 If it looks dirty and full of debris, change it right away.

-What Kind of Air Filter Should I Use?
+What Kind of Filter Should I Use?

-Basic filters only catch a minimal amount of dust and do almost nothing to protect your home and family from allergens, bacteria, smoke, pet odors, and other particles.
+Basic filters only catch a minimal amount of dust.
+And they do almost nothing to protect your home and family from allergens, bacteria, smoke, pet odors, and other particles.
 Many of them are also made of fiberglass (something we also recommend you avoid) which has a greater permeability than higher quality filters.
 Companies like Filtrete have come up with guides to help their customers determine what filter is best for their personal lifestyles and health concerns.

-You can breathe easy with our team at Twin Air in Manassas, VA , give us a call at 703-754-1062 or contact us on our website today.
+You can breathe easy with our team at Twin Air in Manassas, VA.
+Give us a call at 703-754-1062 or contact us on our website today.